opencog/link-grammar/README.md

 ```
 The above really wants to have a `Js` link from 'at' to 'everything',
 but this `Js` link crosses (clashes with - marked by xxx) the link
 to the conjunction.
-These two cases suggest that one sould/should
+These two cases suggest that one should
 allow most links to cross over the down-links to conjunctions.